UCAS Application Guide.

 Adding a course as a choice to your UCAS application

-Spirit Studios is an independent higher education institution whose degrees are validated by the University of Central Lancashire (UCLan).
-Our courses will display UCLan’s name and logo on the course pages on the UCAS website.
+Spirit Studios is an independent higher education institution whose degrees are validated by the University of Lancashire.
+Our courses will display the University of Lancashire’s name and logo on the course pages on the UCAS website.
 You’ll see Spirit Studios as the location, as per the image below.
-You’ll need to select University of Central Lancashire, rather than Spirit Studios, when adding a choice to your application.
+When adding a choice, you will need to search for University of Lancashire, not Spirit Studios, in the University/college name box.

 To add a course as one of your choices:

-1. Sign into your UCAS hub.
+- Sign into your UCAS hub

-6. Under Location, select ‘Spirit Studios’.
+- Under Location, select ‘Spirit Studios’

 Demo of adding Music Production as a choice to your application: